ArashRezaeinezhad9621/Optical-Flow-VO/README.md

 This repository will host the code, pretrained models, and results for our paper:

-**"Benchmarking Optical Flow Backbones for Visual Odometry in TartanVO and DytanVO"**
+**"A Modular Benchmark for Plug-and-Play Optical Flow in Cross-Domain Visual Odometry"**

 ---